hltdi/HornMorpho/README.md

 -->

 ## Installation
-To install HornMorpho, extract the files from the archive you downloaded with this distribution, `HornMorphoA-4.0.tar.gz`.
-(You can find this in the `Versions/4.0` folder.)
+To install HornMorpho, extract the files from the distribution file, `HornMorpho-4.0.tar.gz`, which you can find in the `Versions` folder.
 Then go to the top-level directory in the extracted files, and do

 	python setup.py install